 Varied topics in German literature covering specific genres or periods.
 Readings, lectures, discussions, and written and oral reports completed in German.
-Prerequisite: GRMN 302.
 May be repeated for degree credit, given a different topic, for a maximum of 8 credits.
+Prerequisite: Completion of GRMN 302, placement exam or by permission.
 Offered as needed.